 However, if you’re on a budget and you don’t mind working on a shared server with some security and crash attacks, then you can go with shared hosting.

 Again, it’s all just a matter of what you need and what you can compromise.

-But if you are running WordPress, I would suggest you to go for shared hosting rather than heroku except you're ready to set up custom buildpack to run WordPress on Heroku.
+But if you are running WordPress, I would suggest you go for shared hosting rather than Heroku except you’re ready to set up a custom buildpack to run WordPress on Heroku.